 While many teas will have brewing instructions listed on the packaging, it is helpful to know the exact temperatures that work best.
 The following temperatures listed for each tea type are according to Tea Leaf Journal.
 In this section, we will also make note of the standard amount of time to steep each type of tea.
 They are as follows:

-- White Tea is processed the least, making the leaves very light in color and delicate.
+- White Tea is processed the least, making the leaves very light in color and producing delicate teas.
 Thus, the best temperature for brewing is somewhere between 170 – 180 ° Fahrenheit.
 White teas should be steeped between 2 – 3 minutes.

 - Yellow Tea as mentioned is somewhat harder to come by.
 The brewing standard temperature is 175 ° Fahrenheit.
 Steeping should be kept relatively short, around 2 minutes.

 - Green Tea comes in many varieties, each with differing brewing standards.
 As a general rule of thumb, the temperature should be kept between 170 – 180 ° Fahrenheit.
 Green teas should be steeped between 3 – 4 minutes.
-Both green and white teas can become overly bitter if left to steep too long, so taste testing after 2 minutes may be a good plan.
+Both white and Japanese green tea can become overly bitter if left to steep too long, so taste testing after 2 minutes may be a good plan.

 - Oolong Tea is a variety of tea that is processed to the midway point between green and black tea.
 It can generally withstand hotter temperatures, though it should be kept between 185 – 195 ° Fahrenheit.
 However, oolong teas can also be rolled, which is a method of processing.
 In this case, they can withstand even hotter temperatures and are recommended to be brewed around the boiling point at 212 degrees Fahrenheit.
 Steep for between 2 – 4 minutes.